AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 ```

 If you have been provided with an Excel proforma template, the expected fields and their allowed
-values should also be listed in extra tabs of the spreadsheet template.
+values should also be listed in the extra tabs of the spreadsheet template.

 Metadata can be uploaded against a chosen proforma specification by running
 ```